 The College of Biological Science Student Council (CBSSC)

 The CBSSC represents and supports all CBS students, regardless of their major.
 They provide a number of services for students including academic and extracurricular.
-Check out the CBSSC web site for ways to get involved, services provided and upcoming activities.
+Check out the CBSSC website Facebook and GryphLife for ways to get involved, services provided and upcoming activities.
+You can also follow CBSSC on instagram at: @cbssc

 The CBSSC also helps to support a number of student clubs.
 The clubs are a great way to connect with individuals who have similar interests.
 The clubs run a number of activities during the semester for all students to enjoy.
-For more information about the CBSSC and ways to get involved in student clubs check out CBSSC Clubs
+For more information about the CBSSC and ways to get involved in student clubs check out CBSSC on Facebook and GryphLife.

 Students are often curious about how to volunteer in research labs.
 We do not have any formal listing of labs or faculty looking for volunteers however the opportunities do exist.
 We encourage students to review faculty profile pages, available through the various department web sites, to find faculty who are conducting research in areas that the student is interested in.
 It is then the student’s responsibility to contact the faculty member to discuss the potential for volunteering in the lab.
 Please note that there may be some additional training the student may need to undertake before being allowed to enter into a lab.
 Ex.
 WHMIS training